 In Chinese mythology mankind was created on this day, so this day is the birthday of humanity.
 On this day, people will use seven kinds of vegetables and rice to make porridge in celebrating their birthday.

 15th day of 1st lunar month (Feb.
 19, 2019) - Lantern Festival

 The 15th day, also referred to Lantern Festival, is the end of the Chinese New Year festivities and all things are back to normal after that day.
 It is also the first full moon day after the grand event.
 On this day, people will go to enjoy different shapes of lanterns and guess lantern riddles.

 |Shehuo Parade || |

-In some areas in northern part of the country, Shehuo is another activity which can be seen and it attracts many people to participate and enjoy.
-This is a costume parade which includes different kinds of performance such as lion dance, yangko (a popular rural folk dance), land boat shows and so on.
+In some areas in northern part of the country, Shehuo is another festivity which can be seen and it attracts many people to participate and enjoy.
+This is a costume parade which includes different kinds of performance such as lion dance, yangko dance, land boat shows and so on.
 The parade is warmly welcomed by the local people.